Do you want to move past the stress, turmoil, and judgment you're feeling around racial issues?

-We run this course publicly via zoom at various times of year - the next round is to be offered in January 2021, please click the button to be notified!
+We run this course publicly via zoom at various times of year - the next round is to be offered early in the spring of 2021, please click the button to be notified!

 We also bring this course to your pre-existing group, agency, or organization at any time of year with group rates.
 Please click the button to initiate a conversation!